kakra/linux/Documentation/userspace-api/winesync.rst

     ``count`` and ``max`` are input-only arguments, denoting the initial and maximum count of the semaphore.

+    ``flags`` is an input-only argument, which specifies additional flags modifying the behaviour of the semaphore.
+There is only one flag defined, ``WINESYNC_SEM_GETONWAIT``.
+If present, wait
+    operations on this semaphore will acquire it, decrementing its count by one; otherwise, wait operations will not affect the semaphore's state.

     ``sem`` is an output-only argument, which will be filled with the allocated identifier if successful.